-- Android emulator must be installed and configured.
+- Android device must be connected to computer

 How to use UIAutomatorviewer?